Udet U 2

-The Udet U 2 was a small, low-power sport aircraft developed in Gerrmany in the early 1920s as an improved version of the Udet U 1.
+The Udet U 2 was a small, low-power sport aircraft developed in Germany in the early 1920s as an improved version of the Udet U 1.
 Unlike its single-seat predecessor, the U 2 was a two-seater.
 But like its predecessor, it was very underpowered.
 Out of seven or eight aircraft built, there is no record that a single one sold.

 Design

 The U 2 was a low-wing cantilever monoplane of conventional design.
 It was powered by a single, piston engine mounted in the nose, driving a two-blade tractor propeller.
 It had a conventional tail and conventional, tailskid undercarriage.
 The pilot and a single passenger sat in tandem in an open cockpit.

 The fuselage was of all-wood construction.
 The wings were wooden as well, covered in fabric.
 The tail unit was built from steel tube, and also fabric-covered.

 Development

 The first U 2 was completed in December 1922, and by the following April, seven examples had been built, with an eighth under construction.
 These were issued civil registrations D-234 through D-241, although no record exists that any of them were ever sold.
 Historian Olaf Bichel notes that not a single photo is known of a U 2 with a registration applied to it.
 He also speculates that some of the airframes might have been used to create the U 3 and U 4 designs.